Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/camera-settings-control.md

 This allows to control camera settings with macros.

 !!!
 Warning
-    **This feature is not compatible with the new hardware version of the camera.**
+    **This feature is not compatible with the new hardware version of the camera.<br/>You can control settings if you use a USB Cam by installing <a href="https://github.com/trevos3d/K1-USB-Cam">USB camera from USB port</a>.**

 !!!
 Note
     **This procedure must be repeated after restoring the printer to factory settings.**